Frequently Asked Questions About Spinal Problems and New Jersey Spine Specialists

 A: Laser spine institutes argue that laser spine surgery is more efficient, effective and gentle than traditional minimally invasive spine procedures.
 Laser spine institutes claim it causes a decrease in blood loss and scarring, and reduces the recovery time.
 However, lasers can generate harmful, excessive heat, which can be damaging to the sensitive nerves in the spine.
 Laser spine institutes aggressively market the term laser spine surgery because it sounds futuristic and appeals to patient.
 In reality, minimally invasive spine surgery can be performed as effectively, and more effectively, without a laser.

 A: New Jersey Spine Specialists have two spine centers in Northern New Jersey.
 Dr Reiter has an office in Summit, Dr Drzala has an office in Summit and Montclair New Jersey, and Dr Hullinger has office in both Summit and Montclair.
 This allows us to be conveniently located to our patients, who come in from all over the Northern New Jersey, and New York tri-state area.
 We routinely see patients from Livingston, Morristown, Hackensack, Bernardsville, Basking Ridge, Berkeley Heights, New Providence, Summit, Short Hills, Warren, Bloomfield, Westfield, Millburn, Maplewood, Millburn, Watchung, Union, Glen Ridge, Bloomfield, Nutley, Mountainside, Florham Park, and Mountain Lakes as we are convenient to get to from Union, Morris, Essex, Middlesex, and Somerset counties.
+Through telehelath services, we can also see and treat patients without having to come visit the office.
 With a staff of nationally recognized spine experts and the best spine surgeons in NJ we also draw patients from all over the United States, and even internationally.